meltingscales/2019-team-07f/packer/README.md

 If you have ruby, run `ruby build-missing.rb` and all missing images will be built, in serial.

+If not, you can run the below commands:

 Do NOT run these in parallel, as they (can) break each other. <!-- TODO can this be fixed? -->

+`packer build ubuntu-storage.json` will build the iSCSI box.

-`packer build -force ubuntu-webserver.json` will build the webserver.
+`packer build ubuntu-webserver.json` will build the webserver.

-`packer build -force ubuntu-mysql.json` will build the MySQL box.
+`packer build ubuntu-mysql.json` will build the MySQL box.

-(...)

-Repeat the above to build all boxes.